Cable & OHL Engineer, Maintenance & Asset Management, Gulf Cooperation Council Interconnection Authority (GCCIA), Saudi Arabia

 Sr. Expert, Elia Engineering, Belgium

-Lessons & Experience Gained During the Stevin Project
+Experience with Design & Erection of Insulated Cross-Arms During the Stevin Project

 Mr. Goffinet works in the Engineering Department at Elia, the Belgian TSO.
 He has over 15 years experience in the utility business, specializing in overhead line design as well as insulators and is a member of CIGRE Working Groups, Cénélec and ENTSOE.
 He has been involved in over 10 published papers.